mroshan454/Replicating-ViT-Research-Paper/README.md

 - ✅ Train a ViT model from scratch
 - ✅ Fine-tune a pretrained ViT model
 - ✅ Classify human emotions using facial expression images
-- ✅ Deploy the final model (coming soon)
+- ✅ Compare Performance of ViT Built from scratch vs. Pretrained ViT

 **🗂️Repository Structure**